pdp2/add-notes-from-cli-and-save-to-mongodb/README.md

 uri: mongodb+srv://cluster7.something.mongodb.net/
 ```

+Alternatively you will be prompted for the connection string when running the script.

 ## Run

 After downloading the repo, you can run the script by entering the following command when inside the repo folder: